-The Staff Immigration and Compliance Assistant will enter the details of the identity documents onto the online system and electronically invite the applicant to complete and submit the form online and pay via the UEA Online Store.
+After the meeting the Staff Immigration and Compliance Assistant will enter the details of the identity documents onto the online system and electronically invite the applicant to complete and submit the form online and pay via the UEA Online Store.
 Once the form has been submitted by the applicant it will undergo a verification check by ADS.
 Once the verification stage has been completed and payment made the form will be countersigned and sent to the DBS electronically.